triton-inference-server/server/README.rst

   * The default for --model-control-mode is changed to *none*.

-* The HTTP/REST and GRPC protocols, which conceptual similar to version 1, are completely changed in version 2.
+* The HTTP/REST and GRPC protocols, while conceptually similar to version 1, are completely changed in version 2.
 See the `inference protocols
   <https://docs.nvidia.com/deeplearning/triton-inference-server/master-user-guide/docs/http_grpc_api.html>`_